 The Australian Computing Academy (ACA)

-Digital Technologies Workshops are offered in 2018 and 2019 by EdTechSA on behalf of the Australian Computing Academy (for the University of Sydney).
+Digital Technologies Workshops are offered by EdTechSA on behalf of the Australian Computing Academy (for the University of Sydney).

 The workshop is a full-day training session to prepare teachers F-10 to teach the Australian Curriculum: Digital Technologies.
 The workshop provides an introduction of the concepts and goals of the Digital Technologies curriculum, as well as providing teachers with practical programming assistance to deliver the new curriculum in their classrooms.